gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ### Syntax Change: Homogeneous Tuple Type Sugar

-We propose a new sugar syntax for a "homogenous tuple span" element.
+We propose a new sugar syntax for a "homogeneous tuple span" element.
 The grammar of tuple elements in Swift would be extended as follows:

 ```swift
 (5 * Int) -> (Int, Int, Int, Int, Int)
 ```

-This sugar is expanded before type checking, so beyond the homogenous bit that we set in the tuple type itself, the rest of the compiler just sees a normal tuple and thus will be minimally effected.
-We would restrict ones ability to only use homogenous tuple spans in tuples that are otherwise single element lists.
+This sugar is expanded before type checking, so beyond the homogeneous bit that we set in the tuple type itself, the rest of the compiler just sees a normal tuple and thus will be minimally effected.
+We would restrict ones ability to only use homogeneous tuple spans in tuples that are otherwise single element lists.

 ### Standard Library Change: Add HomogeneousTuple protocol

-We propose the addition of a new protocol called `HomogeneousTuple` that all homogenous tuples implicitly conform to:
+We propose the addition of a new protocol called `HomogeneousTuple` that all homogeneous tuples implicitly conform to:

 ```swift
 protocol HomogeneousTuple : RandomAccessCollection, MutableCollection